-The Financial Conduct Authority's (FCA) new Consumer Duty regulation came into effect on 31 July 2023.
-The Consumer Duty is an advance on the previous concept of 'treating customers fairly', which sets higher and clearer standards of consumer protection across financial services and requires all firms to put their customers' needs first.
+The Financial Conduct Authority's ("FCA") new Consumer Duty regulation came into effect on 31 July 2023.
+Consumer Duty is an advance on the previous concept of 'treating customers fairly', which sets higher and clearer standards of consumer protection across financial services and requires all firms to put their customers' needs first.

-As previously notified, the Company is not regulated by the FCA and therefore it does not directly fall into the scope of Consumer Duty.
-However, Gresham House as the Investment Adviser, and any IFAs or financial platforms used to distribute future fundraising offers, are subject to Consumer Duty.
+As previously notified, the Company is not regulated by the FCA and does not therefore directly fall into the scope of Consumer Duty.
+However, Gresham House, as the Investment Adviser, and any IFAs or financial platforms used to distribute fundraising offers are subject to Consumer Duty.

-The Board will ensure that the principles behind Consumer Duty are upheld and have worked closely with the Investment Adviser on the information now available to assist consumers and their advisers to be able to discharge their obligations under Consumer Duty.
+The Board will ensure that the principles behind Consumer Duty are upheld and will work with the Investment Adviser on the information now available to assist consumers and their advisers to discharge their obligations under Consumer Duty